Making sure your houseplants thrive.

 Repotting: Repot plants when they outgrow their containers, usually every 1-2 years, or if you see roots growing out of the drainage holes.

 Fertilize during the growing season: Most indoor plants grow actively in spring and summer.
-You can use a balanced liquid fertilizer every 4-6 weeks during this time.
+Use a balanced liquid fertilizer every 4-6 weeks.

-Skip fertilizer in the winter: Plants usually go dormant or slow down growth in winter, so they don’t need additional nutrients.
+Skip fertilizer in the winter: Plants usually go dormant or slow down, so they don’t need additional nutrients.

 • Pest Control